You are here

 The Building Technologies Office supports education and workforce development in several areas.
 From Building Science Education and Guidelines for Home Energy Professionals to the Commercial Building Initiative and ENERGY STAR®, the Program seeks to facilitate code compliance, increase participation in energy efficient programs, and champion building-related training opportunities.

-DOE supports demonstrations and commercialization by providing technically accurate and objective information to key target audiences involved in the use of hydrogen and fuel cells today.
+DOE supports demonstrations and commercialization of hydrogen and fuel cells by providing technically accurate and objective information to key target audiences.
 Here you will find basic information resources to help you learn more about hydrogen—and Increase Your H2IQ!—as well as course materials and links to additional information for safety and code officials, state and local government representatives, potential end users, and students and educators of all levels.

-The DOE SunShot Initiative is a collaborative national initiative to make solar energy cost competitive with other forms of energy by the end of the decade.
-Within the SunShot site you'll find the Solar Career Map, an online tool that explores an expanding universe of solar-energy occupations, describing diverse jobs across the industry, charting possible progression between them, and identifying the high-quality training necessary to do them well.
+The Solar Energy Technologies Office (SETO) supports early-stage research and development to improve the flexibility and performance of solar technologies that contribute to supporting the reliability, resilience, and security of the U.S. electric grid.
+The office invests in innovative research efforts that securely integrate more solar energy into the grid, enhance the use and storage of solar energy, and lower solar electricity costs.
+Within the SETO site you'll find the Solar Career Map, an online tool that explores an expanding universe of solar-energy occupations, describing diverse jobs across the industry, charting possible progression between them, and identifying the high-quality training necessary to do them well.

 To dramatically improve the efficiency of the nation's vehicle fleet, America must have a strong workforce to develop, build, repair, and respond to highly fuel efficient and alternative fuel vehicles.
-EcoCAR 2: Plugging into the Future is a three-year collegiate competition that challenges 15 North American universities to reduce the environmental impact of a Chevrolet Malibu without compromising performance, safety, and consumer acceptability.
+EcoCAR 3 is a three-year collegiate competition that challenges 15 North American universities to reduce the environmental impact of a Chevrolet Camaro without compromising performance, safety, and consumer acceptability.
 The Graduate Automotive Technology Education program (GATE) supports multidisciplinary advanced vehicle Centers of Excellence at American colleges, universities, and university-related research institutions.
 The Clean Cities University Workforce Development Program (CCUWDP) unites Clean Cities Coalitions across the country with collegiate students interested in changing the future of on-road transportation.
 Through local Clean Cities initiatives, students gain diverse skills while supporting a portfolio of petroleum-reduction initiatives.
-Continuing education programs for workforce development include support for the Electric Vehicle Infrastructure Training Program for electricians and electric vehicle safety training for first responders developed by the National Fire Protection Association and supported by the Department.
+The Vehicle Technologies Office has also supported the development of some continuing education programs for workforce development.
+These include the Electric Vehicle Infrastructure Training Program for electricians as well as alternative fuel and plug-in electric vehicle safety training for first responders developed by the National Alternative Fuel Training Consortium and the National Fire Protection Association.
+In addition, the Vehicle Technologies Office provides outreach to the general public on alternative fuel, advanced technology, and fuel efficient vehicles through FuelEconomy.gov, the Alternative Fueling Data Center, and the Green Racing initiative.

 The Water Power Program researches, tests, evaluates, and develops innovative technologies capable of generating renewable, environmentally responsible, and cost-effective electricity from water resources.
 This includes hydropower, as well as marine and hydrokinetic energy technologies, which capture energy from waves as well as riverine, tidal, and ocean currents.